 1974–1979: As the curriculum expands, the CIA continues to grow right along with it.
 Three residence halls are built, and an extensive culinary library, career planning center, and learning resources center are established.

 “The Harvard of Haute Cuisine.”
 Life magazine headline for an article about the CIA, May 1979

 With new leadership, facility expansion, and curriculum innovation, the CIA is at the forefront of preparing students to succeed in one of the hottest industries on the planet.

 1980–1981: The decade starts off in masterful fashion for The Culinary Institute of America—Master Chef Ferdinand E. Metz is named the college’s next president, and the CIA becomes the only school authorized to administer the American Culinary Federation’s exam for Master Chefs, the highest professional certification in the country.

-1982–1984: Three additional student-staffed restaurants make their debut on the Hyde Park campus in a three-year span: the American Bounty Restaurant, one of the first in the nation devoted to American cuisine; the Caterina de’ Medici Restaurant, specializing in Italian cuisine; and St. Andrew’s Café, originally geared toward nutritional cooking.
+1982–1984: Three additional student-staffed restaurants make their debut on the New York campus in a three-year span: the American Bounty Restaurant, one of the first in the nation devoted to American cuisine; the Ristorante Caterina de’ Medici, specializing in Italian cuisine; and St. Andrew’s Café, originally geared toward nutritional cooking.